microserv/Stavekontroll/README.md

 Query: A single word to be queried for various possible spellchecks (determined by type)

-Type: One of `completion', `correction'.
+Type: One of 'completion', 'correction'.
 Completion is used to complete a partial queryword.
 Correction is used to correct a complete queryword.
 Both return a list of suggestions.